Skip to main content

 Biography

 Dr. Purdue received a Ph.D. in epidemiology from the University of Toronto, Canada.
-He joined DCEG in 2004 as a postdoctoral fellow within the Occupational and Environmental Epidemiology Branch, was appointed as a tenure-track investigator in 2009, and was awarded NIH scientific tenure in 2017.
+He joined DCEG in 2004 as a postdoctoral fellow within the Occupational and Environmental Epidemiology Branch (OEEB), was appointed as a tenure-track investigator in 2009, and was awarded NIH scientific tenure in 2017.
 He has received several awards for his research in molecular epidemiology, including DCEG and NIH Fellowship Achievement awards, the DCEG Intramural Research Award, and the NIH Merit Award.
+Dr. Purdue was promoted to Director of OEEB in September 2024.

 Research Interests